 The best players look for their teammates and the defenders.

-Rondos can teach defensive strategy
+Rondos can teach defensive communication

 Defense wins games, or at least that’s what they say…